ropensci/osfr/README.md

 ### Creating projects

+*Note: You must authenticate osfr to interact with OSF on your behalf.
+See `?osf_auth` for more information.*

 Creating a *project* is the first step towards managing your research with OSF.
 You can add folders, files, even sub-projects (called *components*) to a project, and organize them in whatever fashion best